-IGB implements innovative yet practical visualization techniques that stimulate creativity and insight.
-Unlike other tools, IGB implements genome-scale, animated zooming.
+IGB implements innovative but practical visualization techniques that stimulate creativity and insight.
+Unlike much slower and clunkier genome browser tools, IGB implements genome-scale, animated zooming.
 This lets you zoom from chromosome to base pair and back again in a single sweep of the mouse.
 IGB also focuses zooming on the location of your last click, which helps you keep track of where you’ve been and where you’re going.
 Animated zooming in IGB makes moving around your genomic data feel like flying.

-IGB also offers many options for building sophisticated, attractive, and informative data visualizations.
-IGB lets you fine-tune size and resolution of images, making it easy to produce high-quality images for slides, grants, or publication.
+IGB also offers many options for building sophisticated, attractive, and informative data visualizations, a feature that is especially important for scientists and educators.
+IGB lets you fine-tune size and resolution of images, making it easy to produce high-quality images.

 Using the IGB Annotation tab, you can configure colors, add or remove arrows indicating whether a gene or read is on the minus or plus strand, add or remove labels, fine-tune track heights, and perform operations on tracks.

-You can even filter tracks so that only certain types of data are shown, such as reads that contain introns – or don’t.
-You can also hide, show, or color-code annotations based on their score, which can be especially useful when sifting through ChIP-Seq peaks data.
+You can even filter tracks so that only certain types of data are shown, such as sequence reads that contain introns – or don’t.
+You can also hide, show, or color-code annotations based on their score, which can be especially useful when sifting through quantitative data such as ChIP-Seq peaks.
 In the image above, we configured IGB to use yellow and magenta for plus and minus strand RNA-Seq reads.
 We also locked the height of the gene models track.